capelaum/Be-The-Hero/README.md

 ## :computer: Desktop version

-Register your ONG and incidents, and save the day!
+Register your ONG and incidents, be a hero and save the day!
 <br>
 <br>
 First run the <b>backend</b>: